 Illegal Firearms Licenses

 The bill also clarifies the definition for “federally licensed firearm dealer.”
-This clarification, along with a stronger penalty system is meant to reduce the number of dealers illegally evading the federally licensing laws.
+This clarification, along with a stronger penalty system is meant to reduce the number of dealers illegally evading the federal licensing laws.
 Additionally, the bill provides clarity on the processes of registration, background checks and records keeping.

 The Bipartisan Community Safety Act also clarifies some of the rules surrounding straw purchasing.
 In this context, “straw purchase” essentially means buying a firearm to give it to someone else.
 In the Bipartisan Community Safety Act, federal law can place a penalty of up to 15 years in prison for transferring or receiving firearms when the recipient is legally not allowed to possess the firearm.
 Currently, participating in firearm straw purchasing in Ohio can be anywhere from a misdemeanor of the second degree to a felony of the third degree.
 While Ohio may not have to change its laws on straw purchasing, it is always good to note federally dictated penalties since they apply to all the states.